2022 Betfair Hurdle Free Tips and Trends

-Staged at Newbury racecourse the Grade Three Betfair Hurdle is run over 2m 1/2f in February each year.
-First run in 1963 the contest is always a hotly-contested race, while some punters might know the race better as either the Tote Gold Trophy or the totesport Trophy, being that’s what the race was called before Betfair took over the sponsorship in 2012.
+Staged at Newbury racecourse the Betfair Hurdle is a Grade Three contest run over 2m 1/2f in February each year.
+First run in 1963, the race is always a hotly-contested race, while some punters might know the even better as either the Tote Gold Trophy or the totesport Trophy, being that’s what the race was called before Betfair took over the sponsorship in 2012.

-Here at JUICESTORM we look back at recent winners of the race and highlights the key stats ahead of the 2019 renewal – this year staged on Saturday 9th February.
+Here at JUICESTORM, we look back at recent winners of the race and highlights the key stats ahead of the 2022 renewal – this year staged on Saturday 12th February.

 Recent Betfair Hurdle Winners

 2021 – SOARING GLORY (17/2)

 2019 – AL DANCER (5/2 fav)

 2017 – BALLYANDY (3/1 fav)

 2015 – VIOLET DANCER (20/1)